open-source-modelling/insurance_matlab/smith&wilson/README.md

 Note that this implementation assumes that the yields were calculated on ZCB.
 This assumption can be easily relaxed in future releases.
 The implementation is split in two parts:

-1. The avalible market data and the parameters are used to "clibrate" the algorithm.
+1. The available market data and the parameters are used to "calibrate" the algorithm.
 This returns a calibration vector that can be used to interpolate or extrapolate target maturities.
 This is done by calibrating the kernel functions.
 Look at the function `Calibrate_b()`
 2. The yields for ZCB with targeted maturities are Interpolated/extrapolated.
 Look at the function `ExtrapolateSW()`

  The syntax in the functions tries to be consistent with EIOPA technical specifications.